thosgood/this-weeks-finds/markdown/151-200/week195.md

 Here K = R, C, H stands for the real numbers, complex numbers and quaternions, while K(n) means n x n matrices with entries in K.

-I\'ll always be interested in *real* spinors, which are the irreducible *real* representations of these algebras.
-I won\'t even keep saying the word \"real\" from now on.
-If you eyeball the above chart, you\'ll see that in dimensions 4 and 8 we get two kinds of spinor - called left- and right-handed spinors - while in the other dimensions there\'s just one kind.
+I'll always be interested in *real* spinors, which are the irreducible *real* representations of these algebras.
+I won't even keep saying the word "real" from now on.
+If you eyeball the above chart, you'll see that in dimensions 4 and 8 we get two kinds of spinor - called left- and right-handed spinors - while in the other dimensions there's just one kind.
 The way these spinors work is sort of obvious:

     dimension 1:  R